It all started with free kitchen cabinets.

 When you spend as much time in your garage as I do, these things matter!

-BUT, if you're willing to roll up your sleeves, one week can make a HUGE difference.
+If you're willing to roll up your sleeves, one week can make a HUGE difference.

 Here's the same spot a week ago.